thboss/Discord-Bot-5v5/README.md

     * Linux command is `sudo apt-get install libpq-dev`.

 4. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.

-    * Note that python-Levenshtein requires your system to have a C++ compiler (Visual Studio C++ compiler for Windows or g++ for Linux).
-This library may be replaced in the future to eliminate this requirement.

 5. Install PostgreSQL 9.5 or higher.